munshkr/sid.js/README.md

 If you clone the repo, install all dependency packages with `npm install`.

-Then execute `npm test` to run unit tests and verify everything works.
+Then run `npm run build` to build everything.

+* `src` contains original ES2015 source code
+* `lib` contains CommonJS-compatible source modules
+* `dist` contains minified and non-minified builds in UMD format, ready to be used in a browser without any bundlers.

 ## Usage